 If you wish to contact us please make sure you send an email to the relevant person instead of leaving a comment on this website!
 However, if contacting us with enquiries, we ask that you please read through the list of information at the bottom of this page.
 Official correspondence by snail mail can be sent to the following address:

 If you would like to collaborate, volunteer, or donate to our projects, please email the relevant project leader, but please do take note of the information below.
 If enquiring about volunteering or job opportunities, please ensure that you read and adhere to the following instructions carefully:

 Rimba would not be anywhere without fantastic volunteers.
-Due to the nature of our work – which tends to require either specialised technical skills or physically intensive fieldwork (or both) – we are ideally looking for skilled or experienced people who can commit for at least several months at a stretch.
+Due to the nature of our work – which tends to require either specialised skills or physically intensive fieldwork (or both) – we are ideally looking for skilled or experienced people who can commit for at least several months at a stretch.
 However, depending on our activities it may be occasionally possible to fit in one-off or shorter term volunteers, or perhaps work you could do from your desktop at home.
 So we assess volunteer applications on a case-by-case basis, based on current needs, situation, and the information you provide us about yourself.
 Rimba’s scientists can also provide reference letters or letters of recommendation (upon request) for successful volunteer stints.

 If you want to volunteer with any of Rimba’s projects, please email the following information to the relevant project leader: